tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ### Load the data

+Navigate to your local directory where the data is stored; the path will look similar to <path-to-your-target-directory>/postgis-workship/data/.
+For this simple exercise, we'll focus excusively on shapefiles, but bear in mind that they alone do not represent the entire dataset.
+Consider the following files:
+- nyc_cencus_blocks.shp
+- nyc_homicides.shp
+- nyc_neighborhoods.shp
+- nyc_streets.shp
+- nyc_subway_stations.shp

-Navigate to your local directory where the data is stored and run the following for each file you would like to load into your Postgres database.
+Once you've run the following for each file you would like to load into your Postgres database.
 PostGIS does a great job in their free workshop explaining select flags that can enhance your ogr2ogr execution.
 Their explaination can be found [here](https://postgis.net/workshops/postgis-intro/loading_data.html).